FSU-ACM/ACM-Website/README.md

 #### `locals.js`

 Constant data passed as variables to `.pug` templates.
+May not update on watch.

 ### Folder structure